GauravSharma018/Intermediate-EVM-assessment-3/README.md

 This program is a simple contract written in Solidity.
 The smart contract creates a new ERC20 contract.
 Only the contract owner is able to mint tokens to a provided address and any user is able to burn and transfer tokens.

 # Description
-A basic ERC-20 token contract named BlackAdamToken, built on the ERC20 contract from OpenZeppelin library.
+A basic ERC-20 token contract named MyCustomToken, built on the ERC20 contract from OpenZeppelin library.
 The contract inherits from the ERC-20 standard, providing functionalities for a standard fungible token.

 ERC-20 Details:
 Symbol: MTK